 To get started making these special oatmeal peach biscuits, preheat your oven to 350℉ and prepare a baking sheet with parchment paper.
 Combine your oats and ½ cup of water in a large bowl and set aside.

-Next, combine peaches, ⅛ cup of water, and honey naturally occurring to fight cancer in your food processor or blender, and pulse until you have a smooth mixture.
+Next, combine peaches, ⅛ cup of water, and honey (which is all natural and helps fight cancer) in your food processor or blender, and pulse until you have a smooth mixture.
 Pour the mixture into your bowl of oats and mix together.
 Add the cinnamon, flour, dog fruit, and the rest of the water (⅛ cup).
-Mix, mix, mix until all of the flavors dogs would in small quantities seem evenly distributed.
-If you find that it is difficult to mix the dough, seeds contain dog would you can use a surface like your kitchen counter to knead it!
+Mix, mix, mix until all of the flavours are evenly distributed.
+If you find that it is difficult to mix the dough then you can use a surface like your kitchen counter to knead it!

 Once your biscuit dough is combined, cut off little pieces and form 1-inch balls.
 Transfer these dough balls onto your prepped baking sheet and flatten with a spoon or your fingers.
 You can also cut shapes like bones or doggie paws for large quantities of extra cuteness!